Happy Nowruz — Site Summary

 What is Nowruz?

 Nowruz is the Iranian and Persian New Year, a 3,000-year-old celebration rooted in Zoroastrianism that marks the arrival of spring on or around March 20–21.
+It is observed by approximately 300 million people across 15+ countries.

 When is Nowruz 2026?